Crown-Commercial-Service/ccs-conclave-data-migration/README.md

 # Developing

 This project uses Java 11 and Maven.
 To run the tests, ensure that `JAVA_HOME` is set, then run `./mvnw test`.

+CCS people can view [the internal quickstart guide](https://crowncommercialservice.atlassian.net/wiki/spaces/CON/pages/3373465612) that lists all the access and permissions you should ask for.